mtmckenna/mtmckenna.github.io/app/_posts/2015-07-31-deploying-ember-along-with-rails-via-capistrano.md

 ## <a name="2"></a> 2.
 Symlink Your Ember App's "dist" Directory into the Rails "assets" Directory

-The next step is to symlink your Ember app's "dist" directory into the Rails asset directory.
-The point of this step is to place the assets that Ember compiles into a location that the Rails asset pipeline will pick up.
+The next step is to symlink your Ember app's "dist" directory into the Rails "assets" directory.
+The point of this step is to place the compiled Ember assets into a location that the Rails asset pipeline will pick up.

 To create this symlink, go into your Rails app's root directory and use the following commands (where "ember-app" is the location of the Ember app from the previous step):